 Space elements to create balance

 The placement of elements can create a sense of balance, imbalance or asymmetry.
 For example, if you were to create a high contrast painting, with all the light focussed in one area, the viewer’s eye would be drawn to the lightest areas first and generally ignore the concentration of shadows.
 Think about leading the viewer’s eye in, so that they first notice the focal point, then other salient elements.
 The way the viewer’s attention is progressively grabbed by different elements in the painting is called rhythm.
 One way to do create a sense of rhythm in an artwork, is to use spacing between contrasted elements.

 For example, in this painting by Anders Zorn, the eye is first naturally drawn to Zorn himself.
 The person in the background grabs the attention second, then back to Zorn’s palette.
 Zorn has intentionally positioned elements within the frame, so that the eye jumps from one subject to another.
 The palette, which appears highlighted and in the centre of the frame of the canvas is of particular importance.
-This is because it reveals Zorn’s famous limited palette, of titanium white, yellow ochre, vermilion and ivory black.
+This is because it reveals Zorn’s famous limited palette, of titanium white, yellow ochre, vermilion or cadmium red, and ivory black.

 Why is contrast in art important?